-If we are using MongoDB or Cassandra and wanted to run the database with Terabytes of data we have to make sure all the above-mentioned tasks overlooked by an Infrastructure team.
+If we are using MongoDB or Cassandra and wanted to run the database with Terabytes of data we have to make sure all the above-mentioned tasks are overlooked by an Infrastructure team.

 Though AWS DynamoDB keeps you free from all the above tasks as it is a managed service.
 You just create tables and start pouring in data.

-2. Even Petabytes of data is fine
+2. Even Petabytes of data are fine

 3. Easy read and write throughput management

 AWS DynamoDB is a true cloud database.
-It provides following options to manage read and write throughout elasticity:
+It provides the following options to manage read and write throughout elasticity: